 5. Chime Credit Builder Visa Credit Card

 The last option on our list is offered by Chime.
 You may be eligible with low or no credit.
-The Chime Credit Builder Visa Credit Card has no minimum deposit requirement, allowing you to start with as many or as few funds as you would like.
+The Chime Credit Builder Visa Credit Card has no minimum deposit requirement.

 Alternative methods to build credit